So, Reader, you’ve heard the evidence from Part 1: What Are My RV Power Needs?

 While some RV owners still use flooded lead-acid batteries, most prefer AGM batteries, which can be mounted in almost any orientation and don’t require periodic maintenance.

-2. Upgrade Your Battery Chemistry for Better RV Battery Life
+2. Upgrade to Lithium Batteries for Longer RV Battery Life

 Here’s what you need to know: You can’t discharge a battery all the way to empty.
 Well, you can, but you’ll only do it once!